 - Inflammation of the heart muscle ( myocarditis)

 - Causes ulcers and inflammation of the digestive tract (rarely)

 - Symptoms are similar to those of many other diseases.

-- Symptoms often appear very slowly, over months or years.
+- Symptoms often appear slowly, over months or years.

 - There is no specific test to confirm the disease.

-A doctor may suspect Behcets disease if oral sores appear at least three times within a year and at least two of the following recurring symptoms appear:
+Behcets disease may be suspected if oral sores appear at least 3 times within a year and at least 2 of the following recurring symptoms appear:

 - Eye inflammation

 If Behcets disease is suspected, you may have a pathergy skin test.
 For this test, your skin is pricked with a small needle.
 If you have Behcets disease, a bump will develop at the site of the skin prick.
 However, this test is not conclusive.
 Many people with the disease do not have a reaction to the skin prick.

 There is no cure for Behcets disease however, spontaneous regression may occur.
 Treatment is aimed at limiting and preventing complications from symptoms.
 With proper treatment, the disease can usually be managed fairly well.
 Treatment includes medications, rest, and exercise.